Jerrody/vulkanite/README.md

 let (vk_props,) = physical_device.get_properties2();
 ```

-Note that the structure chain integrity is checked as compile time: the following code will lead to a compile error ::PhysicalDeviceVulkan11Features] cannot
+Note that the structure chain integrity is checked as compile time: the following code will lead to a compile error [vk::PhysicalDeviceVulkan11Features] cannot
-be used in a structure chain whose head is [vk::PhysicalDeviceFeatures]):
+be used in a structure chain whose head is [vk::PhysicalDeviceProperties2]):
 ```rust
 let (_, _) : (_, vk::PhysicalDeviceVulkan11Features) = physical_device.get_properties2();
 ```
 This compile-time check applies also to the next part:

 ## Structure chain as command inputs
 The first possible way to build a structure chain is to use `structure.push_next(&mut next_structure)`.
-There are also iple
+There are also multiple
-macros provided to do the same in a way similar to the C++ bindings:
+macros provided to do the same in a cleaner way similar to the C++ bindings:

 ```rust
 let mut device_info = vk_headers::structure_chain!(